 How often should you change your 2006 Chevrolet Avalanche 1500’s brake pads?
 It depends largely on your driving style and terrain.
 Brake pads often last 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Avalanche 1500 right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Avalanche 1500 brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Chevrolet's standards.

 Your Chevrolet Avalanche 1500 may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t stop it, it’s as good as scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving is difficult when your brakes are anything but their best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, and the metal-to-metal grinding may compromise other healthy parts.
 Our technicians work to prevent more brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 2006 Chevrolet Avalanche 1500.
 We offer a variety of brake services like brake pad/shoe removal and replacement, brake rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder installation.
 Make an appointment for Chevrolet Avalanche 1500 brake repairs or services today.